 What does affordable coverage mean to you?

 If your share of the health insurance premiums through your employer is more than 9.5% of your income, you can get health insurance through the Health Insurance Marketplace, the website where you can get coverage when a more affordable plan isn’t available to you.
-When this is the case, you’re eligible for the Premium Tax Credit to manage the cost.
+When this is the case, you are likely eligible for the Premium Tax Credit to help pay the cost.

 There’s a family affordability glitch